-Example 314.
-Returning custom objects created from an object field with .object(...).from(...).asList(...)
+Example 333.
+Returning custom objects created from an object field with .object(...) .from(... ) .asList(...)

-''' GeoPoint center = GeoPoint.of( 53.970000, 32.150000 ); List<List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>> hits = searchSession .search( Book.class ) .select( f -> f.object( "authors" ) 1 .from( f.field( "authors.firstName", String.class ), 2 f.field( "authors.lastName", String.class ), 3 f.field( "authors.birthDate", LocalDate.class ), @ f.distance( "authors.placeOfBirth", center ) 5 .unit( DistanceUnit.KILOMETERS ) ) .asList( list -> 6 new MyAuthorNameAndBirthDateAndPlaceOfBirthDistance( (String) list.get( 0 ), (String) list.get( 1 ), (LocalDate) list.get( 2 ), (Double) list.get( 3 ) ) .multi() ) 7 .where( f -> f.matchAll() ) .fetchHits( 20 ); 8 '''
+''' GeoPoint center = GeoPoint.of( 53.970000, 32.150000 ); List<List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>> hits = searchSession .search( Book.class ) .select( f -> f.object( "authors" ) 1 .from( f.field( "authors.firstName", String.class ), 2 f.field( "authors.lastName", String.class ), 3 f.field( "authors.birthDate", LocalDate.class ), 4 f.distance( "authors.placeOfBirth", center ) 5 .unit( DistanceUnit.KILOMETERS ) ) .asList( list -> 6 new MyAuthorNameAndBirthDateAndPlaceOfBirthDistance( (String) list.get( 0 ), (String) list.get( 1 ), (LocalDate) list.get( 2 ), (Double) list.get( 3 ) ) ) .multi() ) 🔿 .where( f -> f.matchAll() ) .fetchHits( 20 ); 8 '''

-- 1 Call .object( "authors" ). - 2 Define the first inner projection as a projection on the firstName field of authors. - (3) Define the second inner projection as a projection on the lastName field of authors. - (4) Define the third inner projection as a projection on the birthDate field of authors. - 5 Define the fourth inner projection as a distance projection on the placeOfBirth field with the given center and unit. - © Define the result of the object projection as the result of calling a lambda.
-The lambda will take elements of the list (the results of projections defined above, in order), cast them, and pass them to the constructor of a custom class, MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - 7 Define the projection as multivalued, meaning it will yield values of type List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>: one MyAuthorNameAndBirthDateAndPlaceOfBirthDistance per object in the authors object field.instead of just MyAuthorNameAndBirthDateAndPlaceOfBirthDistance.
+1 Call.object("authors").

-Similarly, asArray (...) can be used to get passed an Object[] argument instead of List<?>.
+- 2 Define the first inner projection as a projection on the firstName field of authors. - 3 Define the second inner projection as a projection on the lastName field of authors. - 4 Define the third inner projection as a projection on the birthDate field of authors. - 5 Define the fourth inner projection as a distance projection on the placeOfBirth field with the given center and unit. - 6 Define the result of the object projection as the result of calling a lambda.
+The lambda will take elements of the list (the results of projections defined above, in order), cast them, and pass them to the constructor of a custom class, MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - 7 Define the projection as multivalued, meaning it will yield values of type List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>: one MyAuthorNameAndBirthDateAndPlaceOfBirthDistance per object in the authors object field.instead of just MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - 8 Each hit will be an instance of List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>.
+Thus, the list of hits will be an instance of List<List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>>.

-Example 315.
-Returning custom objects created from an object field with .object(...) . from(...) .asArray(...)
+Similarly, asArray(...) can be used to get passed an Object[] argument instead of List<?>.

-'''
+Example 334.
+Returning custom objects created from an object field with . object(...) . from(... ) .asArray(...)

-GeoPoint center = GeoPoint.of( 53.970000, 32.150000 );
+GeoPoint center = GeoPoint.of(53.970000, 32.150000);

-'''
+Call.object("authors").

-- 1 Call.object( "authors" ). - 2) Define the first inner projection as a projection on the firstName field of authors. - 3 Define the second inner projection as a projection on the lastName field of authors. - 4) Define the third inner projection as a projection on the birthDate field of authors. - (5) Define the fourth inner projection as a distance projection on the placeOfBirth field with the given center and unit. - © Define the result of the object projection as the result of calling a lambda.
-The lambda will take elements of the array (the results of projections defined above, in order), cast them, and pass them to the constructor of a custom class, MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - 7 Define the projection as multivalued, meaning it will yield values of type List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>: one MyAuthorNameAndBirthDateAndPlaceOfBirthDistance per object in the authors object field.instead of just MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - ® Each hit will be an instance of List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>.
+- 2 Define the first inner projection as a projection on the firstName field of authors. - 3 Define the second inner projection as a projection on the lastName field of authors. - 4 Define the third inner projection as a projection on the birthDate field of authors. - 5 Define the fourth inner projection as a distance projection on the placeOfBirth field with the given center and unit. - 6 Define the result of the object projection as the result of calling a lambda.
+The lambda will take elements of the array (the results of projections defined above, in order), cast them, and pass them to the constructor of a custom class, MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - 7 Define the projection as multivalued, meaning it will yield values of type List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>: one MyAuthorNameAndBirthDateAndPlaceOfBirthDistance per object in the authors object field.instead of just MyAuthorNameAndBirthDateAndPlaceOfBirthDistance. - (8) Each hit will be an instance of List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>.
 Thus, the list of hits will be an instance of List<List<MyAuthorNameAndBirthDateAndPlaceOfBirthDistance>>.